sebastien/observable-export/README.md

     |___|___|___|___|_|  \_/|__,|___|_|___|  |___|_,_|  _|___|_| |_|
                                                      |_|

-A self-contained Python script that exports ObservableHQ notebooks to a variety of formats including:
+A Python API and CLI tool to exports ObservableHQ notebooks to a variety of formats including:

 -   A standalone JavaScript file that does not require the Observable runtime, assuming your notebook doesn't contain too much